Spring break travel means higher risk of measles exposure for Kern County residents

 Symptoms usually start with a high fever, cough, runny nose, and red and watery eyes, according to the CDC.
 A rash will break out three to five days after initial symptoms, starting as flat red spots on the face at the hairline before descending.

-It can take three weeks for an infected person to show symptoms, Rodriguez said, but that person can spread the virus the entire time.
+It can take three weeks for an infected person to show symptoms, Hernandez said, but that person can spread the virus the entire time.

 Since 2001, there has only been one Kern County resident with a confirmed case of measles, which happened in 2004.
 As of April 17, there were 23 confirmed measles cases in California, including one in neighboring Los Angeles County, according to the state’s department of public health.

-Last year, a person diagnosed with measles possibly exposed Bakersfield residents at the Taco Bell at 3200 California Ave., but no one from Kern County was infected, Rodriguez said.
+Last year, a person diagnosed with measles possibly exposed Bakersfield residents at the Taco Bell at 3200 California Ave., but no one from Kern County was infected, Hernandez said.

 The last large outbreak in California happened in 2014-15 and was associated with exposures at Disneyland.
 At least 131 California residents and people from other states and countries were infected, according to the California Department of Public Health.